-Foral DX rosin is a thermoplastic, acidic resin produced by hydrogenating wood rosin to an exceptionally high degree.
+Foral DX rosin is a thermoplastic, acidic resin produced by hydrogenating gum rosin to an exceptionally high degree.

-Similar to, but less reﬁned than Foral AX resin, it is likewise one of the palest, most highly stabilized rosins commercially available.
+Similar to, but less reﬁned than Foral AX resin but based on Gum Rosin, it is likewise one of the palest, most highly stabilized rosins commercially available.

 Foral DX resin has a very light initial color, and its strong resistance to oxidation results in excellent color retention in a wide range of applications.